sonic-net/SONiC/doc/lag/Static Port Channel Design Document.md

 No new Serviceability or Debug support are added.

 # 7 Warm Boot Support
 Teamd supports warm boot.
 There is minimal traffic loss on the Port Channel during a system warm boot as the data plane is disrupted for less than 1 second.
+No new changes needed.

 # 8 Scalability
 Teamd will support the necessary scalability requirements.